hashicorp/terraform-provider-aws/website/docs/guides/iam-policy-documents.html.md

 }
 ```

-Then `policy.json` contents can be read into the Terraform configuration via:
+Those contents can be read into the Terraform configuration via:

 ```hcl
 resource "aws_iam_policy" "example" {